 Now you may be looking at this list and thinking, “Where are all the vitamins?
 I only see vitamin B and vitamin C!”

-As far as choosing a liquid goes, most people would opt for an herbal glycerite because it will pull properties from the herbs and it tastes great so kids will take it.
-Unfortunately only certain liquids are known to extract certain constituents from plants.
-(Source) When it comes to the constituents we’re looking for in this formula… vitamins and minerals, water is our best bet.
+As far as choosing a liquid goes, most people would opt for an herbal glycerite because it will extract properties from the herbs, and it tastes great so kids will take it.
+Unfortunately, only certain liquids are known to extract certain constituents from plants.
+(Source) When it comes to the constituents we’re looking for in this formula… vitamins and minerals, glycerine alone is not enough.
+Water must be used.

 So if you want to extract the nutrients from your herbs, you have two options here.

-- Use herbal teas and infusions to sip on throughout the day.
+- Use herbal infusions to sip on throughout the day.

-- Use alcohol tinctures, glycerites, or vinegars that contain a decent portion of water a few times a day.
+- Use glycerites that contain 50% glycerine and 50% water a few times a day.

 How To Make Herbal Teas And Infusions